 Huntingdon County Career & Technology Center

 Huntingdon County Career & Technology Center has a practical nursing training program that is accredited by the Accreditation Commission for Education in Nursing, Inc. and approved by the State Board of Nursing.
-Students who complete the program then must take the National Council Licensure Examination for Practical Nurses (NCLEX-PN) to become an LPN.
+Students who complete the program must take the National Council Licensure Examination for Practical Nurses (NCLEX-PN) to become an LPN.
 Classes start in the fall of each year.

 School Overview